Eetion/Eirene.jl/README.md

 ## Complexes

+### Roadmap for beginners
+If you're new to Julia and/or Eirene, formatting for complexes can be a bit overwhelming.
+We suggest reading the *Example* and *General Formatting sections*, ***ignoring*** the content on `D`, `rv` and `cp`.
+Then skip to the section entitled *Simple format (from file)*.
+This should cover the needs of most users.

 ### Example
 This section gives a practical overview on customized (filtered) topological spaces.
 For complete details, see the following section.
 As an example of a (filtered) topological space, we'll use an undirected  graph with with two vertices, `v1` and `v2`, and one edge, `e1`.
-To begin, let's assign unique ID numbers to the cells of `G` (see tabel below).
+To begin, let's assign unique ID numbers to the cells of `G` (see table below).

 **Debugging  tip** ID numbers must be assigned in ascending order with respect to the dimension of cells (e.g. cells of dimension 0 receive lower id numbers than cells of dimension 1). **